canjs/canjs/guides/models.md

 This will make a `GET` request to `/todos`, which should return JSON that looks similar to:

-MyModel.findAll(); // Reference a method defined on the constructor
+MyModel.findAll(); // Reference a function defined on the constructor

 var modelInstance = new MyModel();
-modelInstance.destroy(); // Reference a method defined on the prototype
+modelInstance.destroy(); // Reference a function defined on the prototype
 ```

 ## The Data for Our Model